Decoding mitochondrial selective autophagy in synaptic homeostasis during ageing

 3. Characterize the synaptic defects and assess behavioral deficits arising from mitophagy impairment.

-4. Conduct forward genetic screening for synaptic mitophagy modulators, towards augmenting mitochondrial quality control and resistance to age-related synaptic failure.
+4. Conduct forward genetic screens for synaptic mitophagy modulators, towards augmenting mitochondrial quality control and resistance to age-related synaptic failure.

 Expected Outcomes